 Changes to leagues

-We are currently operating under Phase 2 CurlBC and ViaSport regulations.
+We are currently operating under Phase 3 CurlBC and ViaSport regulations.
 Phase 2 allows 3 player or 2 player teams only.
 Phase 3 allows 4 player teams.
-If we are still in Phase 2 at the start of the curling season, one player will be required to stay home weekly on a team.
 We are governed by the Provincial Health Authority.

 Some leagues will have their capacity, start time or end time modified to reflect registration numbers.
 Some leagues may need to combine with another.
 We are still working this out with league representatives and will provide an update as soon as possible.